Len Bias: University of Maryland investigation

-The circumstances surrounding Bias' death threw the University of Maryland and its athletics program into turmoil.
+The circumstances surrounding Bias's death threw the University of Maryland and its athletics program into turmoil.
 An investigation revealed that Bias was 21 credits short of the graduation requirement despite having attended the university for four full years; in his final semester, he earned no academic credits, failing three courses and withdrawing from two others.
-On August 26, 1986, State's Attorney Arthur A. Marshall Jr. stated that in the hours after Bias' death, Maryland head basketball coach Lefty Driesell told players to remove drugs from Bias' dorm room.
-Two days later, Bias' father, James, accused the university and Driesell specifically of neglecting their athletes' academic status.
+On August 26, 1986, state attorney Arthur A. Marshall Jr. stated that in the hours after Bias's death, Maryland head basketball coach Lefty Driesell told players to remove drugs from Bias's dorm room.
+Two days later, Bias's father James accused the university and Driesell of neglecting their athletes' academic status.

 The controversy prompted athletic director Dick Dull to resign on October 7, 1986, with Driesell following suit on October 29 after 17 years as coach.
-The grand jury presiding over the Bias case issued a final report on February 26, 1987, criticizing the University of Maryland's athletic department, admissions office, and campus police.
+The grand jury presiding over the Bias case issued a final report on February 26, 1987, criticizing the University of Maryland's athletic department, admissions office and campus police.